Last revised: April 4, 2017

 This is the only occurrence of dakruo (“weep”) in the NT.
 It is a different word used of Mary or the Jews “weeping” (klaio) [e.g., in v.
 33].
 Does John mean to imply that Jesus’ crying was somehow different than the weeping (wailing?) of the others? (webpage for Lent 5A)

 Stoffregen does not offer an answer to this question.
 Gil Bailie, however, answers in the affirmative — yes, John means to imply that Jesus’ shedding of tears, dakruo, is different from what is meant by klaio in describing what it is that Mary and the Jews were doing.
 Bailie suggests that klaio points to the ritual wailing that was common in such circumstances.
 Klaio is the more common word for “weeping” in the NT, and it by no means has the connotations of ritual wailing wherever it is used.
 But John gives us the important clue by choosing for Jesus’ shedding of tears a word that is not used anywhere else in the entire New Testament (nine times in the LXX).
 That Jesus’ weeping (dakruo) in v.
 35 might be more of a spontaneous nature can then be contrasted with the intentionality of weeping (klaio) implied in v.
 31: “The Jews who were with her in the house, consoling her, saw Mary get up quickly and go out.
 They followed her because they thought that she was going to the tomb to weep there.”
 Do they seek to join Mary in going to the tomb and see if they feel like crying with her?
 No, v.
 31 is about the more intentional “weeping” of ritual wailing, isn’t it?
 Jesus encounters them all carrying out the ritual wailing in v.
-33 and gets angry with them.
+33 and becomes angry with them.
 How this difference in “weeping” suggests an answer to the problem of Jesus’ anger is what is outlined below under resources.

 1. Gil Bailie, “The Gospel of John” audio tape series, tape #8 (link to my notes/transcription of Bailie’s lecture on John 11).
 See also his reflections of the importance of the empty tomb tradition in Violence Unveiled, pp. 228-232.